LithosphereRocketry/Nandy/Design/ProgrammersGuide.md

 ### Program Flow
 NANDy program flow is provided by a small handful of jump instructions.
-Local conditional jumps are handled by the `jif` and `jnif` instructions.
-Both take the form `j[n]if <label>`, where the label may also be replaced by a direct memory address, but this practice is not recommended.
-These jumps have a range limit of [-2048, +2047] bytes; attempting to jump outside this range will cause an error in assembly. `jif` will jump to the specified label if the specified signal is high, while `jnif` will jump if the specified signal is low.
-There is no unconditional local jump; however, the `j` macro is provided that fulfils the same function, equivalent to `jif` followed by `jnif`.
+Local jumps are handled by the `j` and `jcz` instructions.
+Both take the form `j[cz] <label>`, where the label may also be replaced by a direct memory address; however, using direct addresses is not recommended.
+These jumps have a range limit of [-2048, +2047] bytes; attempting to jump outside this range will cause an error in assembly. `j` will jump to the specified label unconditionally, while `jcz` will jump if the carry bit is zero.

 Of note for optimization is that relative jump instructions will take two cycles - this includes when the jump is not taken.
-Therefore it is usually faster to let a loop fall through when it is finished.
-The `j` macro is especially disadvantageous for performance-sensitive code; it may take either 2 or 4 cycles depending on the state of the carry bit.
+Therefore it is usually faster to let a loop fall through when it is finished, rather than breaking out of it when a condition is met:
 ```
 loop:
     # this is fast
     ...
+    ctog
-    jnif loop
+    jcz loop
     # done
 ```
 ```
 loop:
     # this is slow
     ...
-    jif done
+    jcz done
     j loop
 done: # done
 ```